0JK0/Projects/README.md

 # My Coding Portfolio

-Welcome to my coding portfolio!
-This repository contains a collection of projects showcasing my skills in Python and programming.
-Feel free to explore the finished projects and ongoing ones.
+Welcome!
+This repository contains a collection of projects showcasing my skills in Python

 ## Finished Projects